silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

         // This format can be used to customise the URL segment for this Model.
 This can
         // be useful if you do not want the fully qualified class name of the Model to
         // appear in the URL.
 It can also be used to have the same Model appear more than
         // once, allowing you to create custom views.
-        'product-category' => [
+(Only available in SS4.7+) 'product-category' => [
             'dataClass' => Category::class,
             'title' => 'Product categories'